claws/claws.github.com/_posts/2012-04-22-creating_a_twisted_friendly,_pywws_based,_live_weather_service.md

 # Don't change the disqus identifier even if the url changes.
 It uniquely
 # associates comments with the post.
 disqus-identifier: "creating_a_twisted_friendly,_pywws_based,_live_weather_service"
+summary: Twistify'ing pywws (converting synchronous to asynchronous, where possible)
 ---

 <!-- excerpt start -->